What is OMOP?

 selectto choose only theconcept_namecolumn from the filtered results. - Finally, we use

 pull()to extract theconcept_nameas a vector, which is returned by the function.
+We need to use this because we are querying a remote database, not one that is local.

 Other useful tables